mrityunjai01/blog/content/docs/reddit_astroturfing/index.md

 In this post, I aim to describe a Bayesian Inference approach which handles the problem of detecting such coordinated commenting behavior on reddit posts.
 The model is designed to differentiate between genuine user engagement and potential astroturfing activity, while accounting for the natural variation in post popularity and user commenting behavior.

 We have to be careful to differentiate this from other non-offending posts which receive a large number of broadly interested community members, which might also coincidentally receive comments from astroturfing users.
 There needs to be a way to properly measure the certainty with which we can claim that a given set of users is astroturfing.
 Not just that, it'd be helpful if we could get all subsets of astroturfing users.
+I have attached a python notebook which showcases a three step approach to this problem using STAN for bayesian modelling.

 A common approach used to detect such manipulative activity is to use timestamp data to filter out manipulative activity which took place in a short span of time.
 This is particularly useful when there's a long persisting interaction with content, such as in Online Shopping reviews, or Yelp reviews.
 However, this is not effective and misses a lot of activity on social media comment sections which anyways happens in a short span of time.